kubeflow/community/proposals/kubeflow-conformance-program-proposal.md

 # Kubeflow Distribution

-A conformant Kubeflow Distribution is certified to provide a set of core functionalities and API integration options.
+**A conformant Kubeflow Distribution is certified to provide a set of core functionalities and API integration options.**

 The tests will be designed in a way similar to [Kubernetes conformance program](https://github.com/cncf/k8s-conformance).

 The tests will be versioned.
 Each versioned certification is valid for 1 year.
 After 1 year, recertification against the latest version of the test will be required to maintain certification standing.

-The first version of the tests certifies that Kubeflow Pipeline and Metadata are part of the distribution, and exposes a standard set of APIs.
-Pipeline and Metadata and the binding "glue" for other Kubeflow components.
-With open standards for certifying Kubeflow Applications (see next section), the Kubeflow conformance criteria gives more flexibility to Kubeflow distributors to provide customization.

-Subsequent versions of the tests may include more components from Kubeflow organization.

 Conformant distributions is entitled to refer to the distribution as "Certified Kubeflow".
 The distribution can be listed under a partner page under the Kubeflow project.
 The naming of the distribution still needs to follow [Kubeflow Brand Guidelines](https://github.com/kubeflow/community/blob/master/KUBEFLOW_BRAND_GUIDELINES.pdf).